QwikDev/astro/README.md

 Hydration forces your hand [to eagerly execute code](https://www.builder.io/blog/hydration-sabotages-lazy-loading).
 It's not a problem with components that are outside of the tree, such as modals, but it must exhaustively check each component in the render tree just in case.

-Qwik works exceptionally well in Astro due to Resumability and its ability to lazy load code in a fine-grained manner.
-Especially for marketing sites, blogs, and content oriented sites with many components.
+Qwik works well in Astro due to Resumability and its ability to lazy load code in a fine-grained manner.
+The moment JavaScript interactivity is involved, use Qwik.
+Some examples include marketing sites, blogs, content oriented sites, e-commerce applications, and even full-blown web-apps at scale.

 ### Instant interactivity

-As of `@qwikdev/astro` v0.4, we have added support for [Speculative Module Fetching](https://qwik.builder.io/docs/advanced/speculative-module-fetching/) in Astro.
+As of `@qwikdev/astro` v0.4, there is support for [Speculative Module Fetching](https://qwik.builder.io/docs/advanced/speculative-module-fetching/) in Astro.

 This enables instant interactivity for your Qwik components.
 Speculative module fetching will prefetch the application bundles in the background of a service worker, so that when needed, the code is already present in the browser cache.